Place

 Quick Facts

-The Yosemite Museum has displays that interpret the cultural history of Yosemite's native Miwok and Paiute people from 1850 to the present, demonstrations of stone tool making, basket-weaving, beadwork, and traditional games.
+The Yosemite Museum exhibits interpret the cultural history of Yosemite's native Miwok and Paiute people from 1850 to the present, demonstrations of stone tool making, basket-weaving, beadwork, and traditional games.

 In front of the museum is a cross-section of a giant sequoia tree that visitors can touch and a re-creation of an umacha, a Miwok and Paiute cedar bark house.
-Behind the Yosemite Museum, follow a self-guiding accessible trail through the re-constructed Indian Village of Ahwahnee, and learn about the significant plants and structures.
+Behind the Yosemite Museum, follow a self-guiding, wheelchair-accessible trail through the re-constructed Indian Village of Ahwahnee, and learn about the significant plants and structures.
 Interpretive rangers are available to provide additional information.

-The gallery is open periodically and often exhibits art pieces from the Yosemite Museum collection and other artists.
+The adjoining gallery is open periodically and often exhibits art pieces from the Yosemite Museum collection and other artists.
 See the latest issue of the Yosemite Guide for current exhibits.
+A small gift shop is located inside featuring books, handcrafts, and jewelry.

 Accessibility

-This facility is accessible.
-A few designated accessible parking spaces are available just west of the visitor center.
+This facility is wheelchair accessible.
+Building entrances do not have automated entrances.
+Some benches are located in the lobby and just outside the north entrance.
+A few designated accessible parking spaces are available just west of the museum.

 Yosemite National Park